karanupd12/BlockTalkContracts/README.md

 - Deployed to Ploygon(Emoy) testnet as well.
 - Strong application build using React and Next.js.

 Note: Only the API features and Smart contracts are available publically.
-Contact the autor for Project info.
+Contact the author for Project info.